italosmoraes/heni.project/README.md

 - A nodejs express server exposing a graphql endpoint
 - The server only resolves the items classified as Prints from the harvardartmuseums api
 - A few notes on TODOs and improvements are written across the codebase
 - As seen from the commits, development was done from the ground up starting with express and building up to test the harvard api and then introduce graphql.
-With this focus on the e2e, the mindset was not to write tests first, it was to see a minimal e2e solution working - while also learning about the harvard api usage/features - and then improve on it, including tests.
+With this focus on the e2e, the mindset was it was to see a minimal e2e solution working - while also learning about the harvard api usage/features - and then improve on it, including tests.

 - The web app is a simple Feed app, including pagination capabilities and using graphql
 - No FE components tests are included